bikram-agarwal/AWWsome-Toolkit/windows/start_menu_manager.md

 .\start_menu_manager.ps1 -Mode SAVE
 ```

-This creates `StartMenuConfig.json` with your current Start Menu structure.
+This creates `StartMenuConfig.json` with your current Start Menu structure and a backup zip.

 ### 4️⃣ Test Your Configuration